zyedidia/knit/README.md

 * Knit will search up the directory hierarchy for a Knitfile, allowing you to run your build from anywhere in your project.
 * Knit supports parallel builds and uses all cores by default.
+* Cross-platform support, including Windows.
+    * If you don't have a shell installed (Knit looks for a POSIX shell), Knit will use an internal command parser and execute commands directly.
+      However, shell features like redirection won't work.
+In the future, Knit may provide a default-enabled custom internal shell for cross-platform compability.

 # Example Knitfile